Probability densities and distributions for spiked and general variance Wishart $\beta$-ensembles: Eigenvalue PDF for the spiked Wishart -ensemble

 \section{Eigenvalue PDF for the spiked Wishart $\beta$-ensemble}

 By the spiked Wishart $\beta$-ensemble we refer to the tridiagonal matrices $B_\beta^T B_\beta$, with $B_\beta$ the $N \times N$ bidiagonal matrix (\ref{Bd}).
 For $\beta = 1,2 $ and 4 we know that this tridiagonal matrix corresponds to a unitary similarity transformation of the spiked real, complex and real quaternion Wishart matrices, and so shares the same eigenvalue PDF.
 Here we seek the eigenvalue PDF of $B_\beta^T B_\beta$ for general $\beta > 0$.
-In the case $b=1$, this has been done in \cite{DE02}.
+The resulting expression, (\ref{PB}), reproduces in the case $\beta = 1$, $N$ even (\ref{Ma}) as first derived in \cite{Mo10}; for $\beta = 1$, 2 and 4 it agrees with results obtained in \cite[Appendix A]{Wa10} and it generalizes those results in the case of $\beta = 1$, $N$ odd.
+In the case $b=1$, the task has been carried out in \cite{DE02}.
 We can adapt the workings of that calculation to the general $b > 0$ case.